Accumulation of individual fitness or wealth as a population game: Asymptotics

-Second, we consider how the wealth process behaves, at any fixed and given time, when the population size $N$ is very large.
-More precisely, we analyze the law of motion of any given individual's wealth when population size $N$ goes to infinity, for the case $v<c$.
-In order to state the result, we write $\mathcal{L}(X)$ for the probability distribution of a random variable $X$ and $\left( \mathcal{L}(X_{i})\right) ^{\otimes k}$ for the (product) probability distribution of $k$ such i.i.d. random variables $X_{i}$.
+Second, we instead consider the distribution of individual wealth at any fixed and given time $t$\ when the population is very large.
+To be more specific, we analyze the probability distribution for any given individual's wealth\ at a given time $t>0$\textbf{\ }in the limit as $N\rightarrow +\infty $.
+For this purpose, let $\mathcal{L}(X)$ denote the probability distribution of any random variable $X$, and let $\left( \mathcal{L} (X_{i})\right) ^{\otimes k}$ be the product probability distribution of $k$ such i.i.d. random variables $X_{i}$.

-Suppose that the initial individual wealth levels, the random variables $ W_{i}^{N}(0)$, for $i=1,...,N$, are i.i.d. $\pi $ (irrespective of population size $N$).
-We have the following "propagation of chaos" result, which, unlike the preceding result holds for all $\delta \in \left[ 0,1 \right] $:\footnote{ For a more precise statement of the convergence result, see the proof of Theorem 2 in the appendix.}
+Suppose that the initial individual wealth levels, the random variables $ W_{i}^{N}(0)$, for $i=1,...,N$, are i.i.d. $\pi $, irrespective of population size $N$.
+Then one can establish the following "propagation of chaos" result for the arguably most interesting case when the Hawk-Dove game is not dominance solvable, that is, when $v<c$.